idaholab/moose/modules/solid_mechanics/doc/content/source/physics/DynamicSolidMechanicsPhysics.md

-# DynamicTensorMechanics
+# DynamicSolidMechanics

-!syntax description /Kernels/DynamicTensorMechanics/LegacyDynamicTensorMechanicsAction
+!syntax description /Kernels/DynamicSolidMechanics/LegacyDynamicSolidMechanicsAction

 ## Description

 This action creates the [DynamicStressDivergenceTensors](/DynamicStressDivergenceTensors.md) kernel input blocks in all coordinate directions.
 More information about the usage of this action can be found at [Dynamics](/Dynamics.md)

-!syntax parameters /Kernels/DynamicTensorMechanics/LegacyDynamicTensorMechanicsAction
+!syntax parameters /Kernels/DynamicSolidMechanics/LegacyDynamicSolidMechanicsAction